wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 ===================
 eeGeo’s 3D Indoor Maps offering is available and we are now accepting submissions.
 If you’re interested in seeing your building’s indoor space in our immersive 3D maps, read on!

-This post covers creating an indoor map by georeferencing floor plan imagery and then submitting it to the eegeo indoor maps submission service.
-After we've processed your indoor map submission, you'll receive an email containing details of how to view it using the eeGeo SDK.
+This post covers creating an indoor map by georeferencing floor plan imagery and then submitting it to the eegeo indoor maps api.
+After we've processed your indoor map, you'll receive an email containing details of how to view it using the eeGeo SDK.

 eeGeo will not share your map data; this means that any submitted indoor maps will remain private to your organisation.